| In a "multiplex" world, in the sense proposed by Professor

 of convergence between different areas of regional integration, in particular

+in terms of the articulation of production systems.
 A possible agenda of convergence that helps enhance, with multi-speed

 and variable geometry actions, the numerous institutional channels linking